aluchs/DATA146/Project_5_Part_2.md

 # Project 5 Part 2

-## In this project we take a look at K-nearest neighbors, logistic regression, and random forests using a dataset on a large West African city.
+## Shiny new kinds of models!
+In this project we take a look at K-nearest neighbors, logistic regression, and random forests using a dataset on a large West African city.

 As usual, our first step is to download and import our dataset, as well as create our DoKFold, GetData, and CompareClasses commands.
-Each of these functions have been used in class before, so it is relatively simple to bring them in to our project today.
+Each of these functions have been used in class before, so it is relatively simple to bring them in to my project.
 Our dataset requires a bit of preparation, namely dropping NaN values as well as changing the age and edu column types to integers.

 #### Execute a K-nearest neighbors classification method on the data.
 What model specification returned the most accurate results?
 Did adding a distance weight help?